2016 Strategy Conference and Networking Event

 Throughout Sir Clive’s career, he has been exposed to the difference in team culture between rugby and football.
 The difference is staggering, rugby is all about teamship (contribution to the strategy from all players) whereas often in football changing rooms, the coach will be talking at the players and will tell them exactly what they need to do.
 There is often a lack of ‘Teamship’ in these situations.

 He concluded his talk by saying that team culture is critical but it is second to selection as you must ensure you have the right players first before you can begin to create a strong team culture.
 This is something we at The Barton Partnership totally agree with!

-We very much look forward to seeing you at our 10-year anniversary event in 2017.
+We very much look forward to seeing you at our 10-year anniversary Strategy Conference and Network Event in 2017.
 In the meantime, if there is anything we can do to assist you with your hiring needs or even add value to your own career planning thought process, then please don’t hesitate to get in touch with myself or one of the team.